-- cell culture methods - methods in molecular biology
+- cell culture methods

+- methods in molecular biology

+- genetics of transgenic mouse models

 Laboratory Rotations

 Starting in January, every student carries out three independent research projects (laboratory rotations) in participating laboratories.
 Each project is individually supervised and involves seven weeks of experimental work, followed by one week for data analysis and presentation.
 For each project, a report must be completed in the format of a scientific publication.
 The laboratory rotations must cover at least two different subjects.